OTCShare2/ansible-intel-aws-vm/roles/gen_ai_demo/README.md

 ## AWS M7i EC2 Instance with 4th Generation Intel® Xeon® Scalable Processor (Sapphire Rapids) & Intel® Cloud Optimized Recipe for FastChat and Stable Diffusion

-This demo will showcase Large Language Model(LLM) CPU inference using 4th Gen Xeon Scalable Processors on AWS using FastChat and Stable Diffusion
+This demo will showcase Large Language Model(LLM) CPU inference using 4th Gen Xeon Scalable Processors on AWS using FastChat and Stable Diffusion.

 ## Installation of `gen_ai_demo` role

-### Below are ways to `How to install and use it`
+### Below are ways to install and use it:

 1. **Case 1:-** When user's needs can be met with the default configuration, and they want to install a collection from Ansible Galaxy to the default location (as a third-party collection), it is recommended to use the following command:
     ```commandline
         ansible-galaxy  collection install <intel.ansible-intel-aws-vm>
     ```

-2. **Case 2:-** When user's needs can't be met with the default configuration, wants to extend/modify existing configuration and flow, They can install collection using Ansible Galaxy in user's define location
+2. **Case 2:-** When user's needs cannot be met with the default configuration, wants to extend/modify existing configuration and flow, They can install collection using Ansible Galaxy in user's define location.
-   Use below approaches
+   Use below approaches:

    1.
        ```commandline
        ansible-galaxy  collection install -p <local path> <intel.ansible-intel-aws-vm>
        ```
-       Note: collection will download collection, you can remove as per need
+       Note: collection will download collection, you can remove as per need.

-   2. Download source and Copy role directory to your Ansible boilerplate  from GitHub (Used to extended behavior of role)
+   2. Download source and copy role directory to your Ansible boilerplate  from GitHub (Used to extended behavior of role)
        ```commandline
        git clone https://github.com/OTCShare2/ansible-intel-aws-vm.git
        cd ansible-intel-aws-vm